Cyber AssessValydex™by iFeelTech

 Financial advisors and small financial firms face regulatory exposure from multiple agencies.
 Using AI tools to analyze client data may create SEC and FINRA compliance violations, client privacy breaches, and potential liability from AI-generated investment advice.

-Implementing AI Security Protections
+How to Implement AI Security Protections

-1. Establish Clear AI Governance Policies
+Step 1: Establish Clear AI Governance Policies

 Essential Policy Components: